-- Using the Active Directory Users and Computes tool, create a new computer object called JSS-SSO-SERVICE.
-If you choose any other name, it must be in upper case and no more than 15 characters in length. - The AD tool provides no way to set the password on the computer account.
-A small script can be used to set the password.
-Please edit the LDAP path appropriately and run from a command prompt as an administrator on the domain controller:
+- 1. Using the Active Directory Users and Computes tool, create a new computer object called JSS-SSO-SERVICE.
+If you choose any other name, it must be in upper case and no more than 15 characters in length. - 2.
+The Active Directory Users and Computes tool provides no way to set the password on the computer account. - 1.
+Use the ADSI Edit tool to locate the Computer and set the password as shown in this screenshot: